Watch: Jubilee celebrations day by day

-The Royal Family will be out in force on Saturday 8 June 2019 for the annual Trooping the Colour ceremony.
+The Royal Family will be out in force on Thursday, 2 June for the annual Trooping the Colour parade.

 What happens at Trooping the Colour?

 Trooping the Colour is a royal tradition dating back to 1748, during King George II's reign.